tkachikoti/bug_tracking_system/README.md

 ## Description

-A Bug Tracking System (BTS) is a issue tracking system that is used to manage defects that may arise during the software development life cycle.
+A Bug Tracking System (BTS) is an issue tracking system that is used to manage defects that may arise during the software development life cycle.
 Using a BTS, software defects are logged and tracked by both the end users and developers of software applications.

 This repository contains a minimum viable product of a [Flask](https://github.com/pallets/flask) based BTS.
 - The front end interface was built using [Bootstrap](https://github.com/twbs/bootstrap) and [Jinja](https://github.com/pallets/jinja)